christingoeb/Beleg-12-LowCode/README.md

-# TeChiChri-Shop
+# TeChiChri

 A new Flutter project.

-## Information
+## Getting Started

-Our Flutterflow project to try out low-code.
+FlutterFlow projects are built to run on the Flutter _stable_ release.